Triangulated categories with a compact silting object, Brown-Comenetz duality and Brown representability theorems: Introduction

 \begin{thm}[Theorem~\ref{thm:loc for T+c} and Theorem~\ref{thm:loc for E}] Let the following diagram be a recollement of locally Hom-finite $k$-linear triangulated categories, each of which admits a compact silting object.

 Then \begin{enumerate} \item Suppose that $\T$ has a compact generator $G$ such that there is an integer $N$ with ${\Hom}_{\T}(G, G[n])=0, n<N$.
-If the recollement can extends one step upwards.
-The first row induces a short exact sequence \item The second row induces a short exact sequence \item The third row induces a short exact sequence
+If the recollement can extend one step upwards, then the first row induces a short exact sequence \item The second row induces a short exact sequence \item The third row induces a short exact sequence

 \end{enumerate} \end{thm}